ocxtal/libgaba/README.md

 /*
  * Traces (alignment paths) are calculated from
  * arbitrary sections to the root.
 Traces are stored
- * in r->path in the array of 1-bit direction
+ * in r->path in a 1-bit packed direction array.
  * (0: RIGHT / 1: DOWN).
-The generated path and the
+The generated path of the
+ * forward section (second argument) and the reversed
- * reversed path of the third argument (reverse section)
+ * path generated from the reverse section (third argument)
  * are concatenated at the root.
  */
 struct gaba_result_s *r = gaba_dp_trace(dp,